Dry Skin, or Xerosis, Effects Millions of People

 A person should drink up to half their body weight of water in ounces per day to stay hydrated.

 Decreased Oil Production: The production of sebum oil in the skin is needed to keep its surface moisturized, lubricated, and maintain its moisture barrier.
 A deficit in this oil production can lead to break down of the moisture barrier, causing the skin to dry and flake.
-Sunflower Dermatology offers a wide range of lotions to help replenish your skin and bolster its moisture barrier
+Epiphany Dermatology offers a wide range of lotions to help replenish your skin and bolster its moisture barrier

 Aging: As the body ages the number of cells in the skin does not inherently decrease, but the skin’s layers can thin.
 This can affect the skin’s elasticity, fluid retention, and production of sebum oil, which can make it more susceptible to become dry, flaky, and fragile.